arYonefO/hunter/README.md

 -Figure out what can be tested next
 -Consider implementing a paginating capture of the tag/recent/media -Get the most basic of D3 maps running
+-Look at Google Map API to see if I can get the zooming range to expand (DEFACTO fixed because I changed the map type to ROADMAP)
+Weed out scores with a low prox score, to avoid displaying shitty data or distracting real data (Currently set to five).

 Ideas:
--Weed out scores with a low prox score, to avoid displaying shitty data or distracting real data.
+-